 - Lameness (inability to walk properly) in farm animals is assessed and immediately addressed

-Learn more about farm animal production in Canada, and see how common commercial farming practices measure up to SPCA Certified farming practices.
+Learn more about specific farm animal production practices in Canada, and how these common commercial farming practices measure up to SPCA Certified farming practices.

 - Compare SPCA Certified to certified organic and conventional farming practices (PDF)

 - Get the specifics on dairy farming certifications (PDF)

 How to find SPCA Certified products

 Look for the “little red barn” label on food products at your local grocery store to show your support for Canadian farmers who are working to change the way your food is raised.

 - Meet some of our SPCA Certified farmers